polito-se2-2020-team6/ezgas/docs/IntegrationApiTestReport.md

-agent GasStation.setGasPrice as setGasPrice agent GasStation.setMethanePrice as setMethanePrice agent GasStation.setUser as setUser agent GasStation.setReportTimestamp as setReportTimestamp agent GasStationDto.getHasDiesel as getHasDieselDto agent GasStationDto.getHasSuper as getHasSuperDto agent GasStationDto.getHasSuperPlus as getHasSuperPlusDto
+agent GasStation.setGasPrice as setGasPrice agent GasStation.setMethanePrice as setMethanePrice agent GasStation.setUser as setUser agent GasStation.getUser as getGSUser agent GasStation.setReportTimestamp as setReportTimestamp agent GasStation.getReportTimestamp as getReportTimestamp agent GasStationDto.getHasDiesel as getHasDieselDto agent GasStationDto.getHasSuper as getHasSuperDto agent GasStationDto.getHasSuperPlus as getHasSuperPlusDto